pgerv12/streamsx.documentation/docs/beamrunner/beamrunner-2b-sas.md

 Installing IBM® Streams Runner for Apache Beam involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
 You don't need to install IBM Streams to use Streams Runner.

-## Before you start: develop your application
+## Before you start
-Apache Beam applications can be developed without the Streams Runner being installed.
-For information about developing your Beam application, see the [Beam SDK for Java](https://beam.apache.org/documentation/sdks/java/).
+The Streaming Analytics installation of Streams Runner supports Apache Beam 2.1 applications, so your application must use the [version 2.1 Java API](https://beam.apache.org/documentation/sdks/javadoc/2.1.0/)

 ## Before you execute

-A Red Hat Enterprise Linux 6 or 7 environment is recommended for submitting Apache Beam 2.4 applications to the Streaming Analytics service in IBM Cloud (formerly IBM Bluemix).
+A Red Hat Enterprise Linux 7 environment is recommended for submitting Apache Beam 2.1 applications to the Streaming Analytics service in IBM Cloud (formerly IBM Bluemix).

 ## Creating a Streaming Analytics service on IBM Cloud